 © Denzil Green

-The Romans didn't have Apricots at first, but they did by 200 A.D.
-The Roman food writer, Apicius, recorded recipes for them.
+The Romans didn’t have apricots at first, but they did by 200 A.D.
+The collection of recipes attributed to the Roman gourmet, Apicius, recorded recipes for them.

 Apricots seem to have disappeared from Europe after the Roman Empire, until the Arabs re-introduced them when they conquered and occupied Spain.
 During the time of Henry 8th, they made the leap from Italy to England.
 Spanish monks brought Apricot trees to California in the late 1700s, and by 1792 California had its first recorded crop south of San Francisco.
 Today, the United States produces ninety percent of the world’s Apricot crop.